200413-java-spark/project-0-John/README.md

 ### Generate
 - Generates placeholder data to a csv.

+### TGenerate
+- Generates placeholder data to a csv with multithreading.

 ### Advise
 - Processes the data based of user specified strategy on user specified Ticker Symbol from a .csv file.